molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/chox.rst

 - Can handle large files containing millions of molecules/reactions without memory or performance issues
 - Performs 2D structure layout on-the-fly if required/desired
-- A wide panel of structure/reaction visualization settings
+- A large array of structure/reaction visualization settings
 - Allows the selection of individual entries for export or printing
 - A wide panel of supported input and output file formats